-While fully closing apps on your iPhone can keep it running at peak efficiency since it frees up memory and stops background refreshing, it's best used as a way to deal with unresponsive apps.
-When you have an issue with a certain app, just force-close it instead of rebooting.
+While fully closing apps on your iPhone can keep it running at peak efficiency since it frees up memory and stops background refreshing, it's most critical when dealing with unresponsive apps.
+If you have an issue with a certain app, you can just force-close it instead of rebooting.

-To access the app switcher, you'll need swipe up from the bottom of the screen, then stop in the middle of the screen until all of the app cards appear.
-If you swipe too fast and don't hold, you'll just go back to your home screen.
+To access the app switcher, you'll need swipe up from the bottom of the screen, then pause with you finger in the middle of the screen for a second until all of the app cards appear.
+That pause is key.
+If you swipe too fast and don't hold, you'll just go back to the home screen.